filipjenis/Informatika-projekt-HTML/README.md

 # Informatika-projekt-HTML
-School project created in HTML and CSS.
+School project created in HTML and CSS (and also a little bit of PHP).

 Created by [oguh43](https://github.com/oguh43) and [filipjenis](https://github.com/filipjenis)
 # MKTechnic